D4MI4NX/go-dencrypt/README.md

->[!CAUTION]
->There is a bug, if you encrypt a file larger than ~1.5G it won't be decryptable.<br>
->Use the [aes-gcm branch](https://github.com/D4MI4NX/go-dencrypt/tree/aes-gcm) for now if you need.
->(Incompatible with main)

 # go-dencrypt

 go-dencrypt is a tool for file encryption and decryption.
-It uses AES encryption with CFB mode and Argon2 key derivation function for secure encryption.
+It uses AES encryption with GCM mode and Argon2 key derivation function for secure encryption.